HiPay Review

 Recommendation

-Choose HiPay if you run mid-market French or Benelux ecommerce with strong domestic card volume, or omnichannel retail combining online and in-store, or a European marketplace needing seller settlement orchestration under ACPR oversight.
-Avoid HiPay if you run any form of regulated gambling, if crypto is meaningful share of your deposit mix, if you process significant volume outside Western Europe, or if you're a global high-risk merchant.
-For regulated iGaming the right answer is almost always Nuvei or Paysafe; for European ecommerce hybrids that need stronger UK acquiring depth, Ecommpay or Adyen frequently make more sense.
+Choose HiPay if you run mid-market French or Benelux ecommerce with strong domestic card volume, omnichannel retail combining online and in-store, or a European marketplace needing seller settlement orchestration under ACPR oversight.
+Consider HiPay as a secondary/APM-layer PSP if you run regulated European iGaming with your own gambling licenses (the way Kindred, PMU and NetBet do) and want deeper European local-method coverage alongside a primary licensed iGaming PSP.
+Avoid HiPay if you want a single PSP that holds gambling licenses and ships platform connectors, if crypto is a meaningful share of your deposit mix, if you process significant volume outside Western Europe, or if you are a US-regulated sportsbook or casino.
 Updated May 2026.

 Pros

-- HiPay Sentinel — proprietary ML-driven fraud engine launched 2017.
-Smart Decision component self-learns from each merchant's transaction history to define merchant-specific fraud patterns rather than applying a single global model.
+- HiPay Sentinel, a proprietary ML-driven fraud engine launched 2017.
+The Smart Decision component self-learns from each merchant's transaction history to define merchant-specific fraud patterns rather than applying a single global model.
 80+ configurable criteria, automated rules, real-time transaction scoring, manual review for flagged cases.
 More sophisticated than the basic rules-plus-3DS that many mid-market PSPs offer.

 - Strong open-source developer footprint.
-Active GitHub organization with 50+ repos: PHP, NodeJS, iOS, Android SDKs (Fullservice + Enterprise variants), JavaScript browser SDK, Magento 2 plugin, full OpenAPI specifications published.
-Salesforce B2C Commerce listing on AppExchange.
+An active GitHub organization with 50+ repos: PHP, NodeJS, iOS, Android SDKs (Fullservice + Enterprise variants), a JavaScript browser SDK, a Magento 2 plugin, full OpenAPI specifications published.
+A Salesforce B2C Commerce listing on AppExchange.
 Documentation rated good by third-party reviews.
 Above the B2B PSP average on developer experience.

 - Unified online + in-store via PAX Android POS terminal compatibility and the HiPay Console.
-Single dashboard across card-present and card-not-present, click-and-collect, ship-from-store, e-reservation, order-in-store and online refund.
-The omnichannel stack is genuinely deployed at Franprix, De Neuville, Promod and similar French retail chains.
+A single dashboard across card-present and card-not-present, click-and-collect, ship-from-store, e-reservation, order-in-store and online refund.
+The omnichannel stack is deployed at Franprix, De Neuville, Promod and similar French retail chains.

 Cons

 - Crypto support is Bitcoin-only with instant EUR conversion.
 No Ethereum, no USDT, no USDC, no other stablecoins, no on-ramp, no off-ramp, no multi-coin processing.
 For an iGaming operator where crypto deposits run 15-30% of international volume, this is a non-starter.
-NOWPayments, CoinsPaid or BitPay handle the gap but that's a separate vendor relationship.
+NOWPayments, CoinsPaid or BitPay handle the gap, but that is a separate vendor relationship.

-- Trustpilot 2.2/5 from ~915 reviews.
-The score traces to Allopass-era consumer complaint volume rather than B2B merchant pain, but it is a real, public number on a real profile and procurement teams will see it.
+- Trustpilot 2.2/5 from ~911 reviews.
+The score traces to Allopass-era consumer complaint volume (HiPay sold that operator-billing business to Gibmedia in 2017 but the Trustpilot tail persisted) rather than B2B merchant pain, but it is a real, public number on a real profile and procurement teams will see it.
 Common consumer themes: declined payments without clear reasoning, slow customer support, no phone contact, account closures without notification.

-- Geographic depth is concentrated in Western Europe — France, Belgium, Italy, Portugal direct presence.
+- Geographic depth is concentrated in Western Europe, with France, Belgium, Italy and Portugal direct presence.
 The 150-country marketing claim doesn't reflect operational depth outside the EUR zone.
 APAC coverage is Chinese-wallet-only for inbound tourist traffic.
 LATAM is minimal.
-US is unsupported for regulated verticals.
+The US is unsupported for regulated verticals.
 For multi-region operators HiPay is the wrong choice.

 - Opaque pricing.
-No published rate card on hipay.com — pricing page invites sales contact only.
-This is standard for enterprise PSPs (Adyen, Worldline, Checkout.com all run this way) but it's worth flagging at the mid-market tier where SMB merchants often expect public rates.
+No published rate card on hipay.com, since the pricing page invites sales contact only.
+This is standard for enterprise PSPs (Adyen, Worldline, Checkout.com all run this way) but it is worth flagging at the mid-market tier where SMB merchants often expect public rates.
 Get parallel quotes from Worldline, Adyen, Stripe and Mollie before signing.

 - Small scale relative to French and European competition. €74M revenue and €10bn+ processing volume puts HiPay well below Worldline ($525B European volume), Adyen ($523B) and the global enterprise PSPs.
-For mid-market merchants this is appropriate scale; for large enterprise operators it's a meaningful limitation on negotiating leverage and on partner-ecosystem depth.
+For mid-market merchants this is appropriate scale, but for large enterprise operators it is a meaningful limitation on negotiating leverage and on partner-ecosystem depth.

 Ready to evaluate HiPay for your business?